-The article profiles the key reasons why BIM adoption has been slower on the residential architecture projects and describes how BIM can be beneficially realized on projects of all sizes – from small residential projects to mission critical projects.
+Why has the adoption of BIM been slower in residential architecture projects and how can it be beneficially realized on projects of all sizes?

 Barriers to BIM Adoption

-A wide range of responses are heard from residential construction practitioners related to their lack of adoption of BIM.
-Issues include lack of owners' demand for BIM, significant investment, perceived limited value of BIM and economies of scale are the primary reasons why the residential construction industry is still experiencing barriers with BIM.
-Several of these topics and a few others will be explored throughout this article:
+A wide range of responses are heard from residential construction practitioners about their not adopting BIM.
+Lack of owners' demand for BIM, significant investment, perceived limited value of BIM, and economies of scale are the primary reasons.

-Lack of Client Buy-in & Demand: One of the biggest challenges is to obtain buy-in from the owners.
-Most of the residential owners are not willing to pay the real cost for a complete set of high-quality plans.
-They don't care as much of how the package is delivered (whether it is done in CAD or BIM) as long as the drawings are turned in on schedule.
-Without their buy-in, it is much harder to "succeed".
+Lack of Client Buy-in & Demand: One of the biggest challenges is to obtain buy-ins from owners.
+Most residential owners are not willing to pay the real cost for a complete set of high-quality plans.
+They don't care how the package is delivered (whether it is done in CAD or BIM) as long as the drawings are turned in on schedule.
+Without their buy-ins, it is much harder to "succeed".

-Lack of Focus and Marketing: Commercial BIM gets a greater degree of focus for one simple reason: Marketing.
+Lack of Focus and Marketing: Commercial BIM gets a greater degree of focus for one simple reason: marketing.
 The largest BIM software providers, Autodesk and Graphisoft, focus primarily on commercial building projects.
-Residential BIM users are quite rarely discussed whether it is for architectural, HVAC, structural or energy analysis.
-So, the potentialities of BIM still remain unknown to the residential building developers and owners.
+Residential BIM users are rarely discussed, whether it is for architectural, HVAC, structural or energy analysis.
+So, the potentialities of BIM remain unknown to residential building developers and owners.

-Economies of Scale: The profit marginality between residential BIM and commercial BIM project varies significantly.
-Compared to commercial, residential BIM project achieves lesser outcomes (based on marginal value vs. to expenditures of time/resources vs. commercial structures).
+Economies of Scale: The profit marginality between residential BIM and commercial BIM projects varies significantly.
+Compared to commercial projects, residential BIM projects achieve fewer outcomes (based on marginal value vs. expenditures of time/resources vs. commercial structures).
 A larger project scope is required to move from "marginal" benefits to "significant" benefits.
-Due to this, residential sector is not ready to invest time, energy and resources into the new processes related to BIM.
+Due to this, the residential sector is not ready to invest time, energy and resources into the new processes related to BIM.

-It's all about Money: BIM implementation requires significant investments in technology, staff and revit training.
-Moving from the CAD-sphere to BIM-sphere requires more powerful hardware and software, along with a network, servers, and high-speed telecommunications backbone that support the process.
-During the tough time, you just can't go ask your clients to increase the fees because you are using Revit/BIM (as they didn't ask for it).
-Generally, all the additional hours and expenses that are requited to put into the implementation become overhead, which is quite tough to manage in this downturn.
-Since new jobs are much harder to come by these days, residential owners and firms rather hold on their favorite CAD program to deliver until things start picking up.
+Generally, the additional hours and expenses that are required to put into the implementation become overhead, which is tough to manage in this downturn.
+Since new jobs are hard to come by these days, residential owners and firms would rather hold on to their favorite CAD program to deliver until things start picking up.

 Building Information Modeling